javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 alert( a == b ); // false
 ```

 For comparisons like `obj1 > obj2` or for a comparison against a primitive `obj == 5`, objects are converted to primitives.
-We'll study how object conversions work very soon, but to tell the truth, such comparisons occur very rarely, usually as a result of a coding mistake.
+We'll study how object conversions work very soon, but to tell the truth, such comparisons are needed very rarely, usually they appear as a result of a programming mistake.

 ## Cloning and merging, Object.assign